meet-projects/Y1-Summer-Labs/02. Datatypes Lab/DataTypes & Variables.md

 four = '4'
 ```

-2. What happens when you type:
+2. What happens when you additionally type:
 ```python
 print(four*3)
 ```